fulldecent/nightfall/application/zkp/code/README-tools-trusted-setup.md

         |
         ft-transfer.pcode

-    safe-dump
-      |
 ```

 If `-i` is not specified, the code will loop through every single folder within `gm17` and perform a
-trusted setup but will ask you before doing each one (unlike `npm run setup-all`, which won't ask).
+trusted setup but will ask you before doing each one (unlike `npm run setup`, which won't ask).
 This is done sequentially, because each setup requires a significant amount of computing resources.

 ### `-a`